 But it’s not over for those thinking outside the box.
 Keep reading to understand the constraints colleges face, and see how some are utilizing technology for survival.

-The Problem for Small, Midwest and Catholic Colleges
+The Problem for Small, Midwest and Faith-Based Colleges

 In recent years we’ve seen a moratorium on for-profit colleges after giants like ITT Technical Institute and Westwood College closed their doors.
 Often found to be, or alleged to be, putting profits above students, for-profit colleges have faced controversy for years.
 Since their time in the spotlight however, it’s small liberal arts colleges now facing extinction.